 Dr. Reid is an international scholar whose work focusses on social planning, poverty, community development, leisure and tourism.
 He addresses the role of work and leisure in life-construction and life-satisfaction in a world where resources are unequally shared and access to those same resources is becoming increasingly scarce for many.
-His most recent books are titled, “Social Policy and Planning in the 21st Century: In Search of the Next Great Social Transformation", and "A New World System: From Chaos to Sustainability". both books are published by Routledge.
+His most recent books are titled, "A New World System: From Chaos to Sustainability"; “Social Policy and Planning in the 21st Century: In Search of the Next Great Social Transformation"; and "A New World System: From Chaos to Sustainability" published by Routledge.

 His research has identified the critical issues facing rural communities as they attempt to diversify their economies from primary sector-based activity (farming) to service-based industries (tourism).
 His research extends to all regions of Canada and Africa.
 He is involved in studies that examine the level of social service provision in rural communities.
 His most recent work focuses on world-system change forced by climate change, new technologies, poverty, and increased migration.